Skip to Main Content

 Graphic illustrating the average global solar radiation levels in the United States.

-Exposure to ultraviolet radiation has long been recognized as the most important environmental risk factor for melanoma [1-2].
-Exposures in early childhood may be most important [3] and there is evidence that cumulative UV exposure and the time spent outdoors may increase melanoma risk [4].
-The following dataset has been developed in response to a need for an objective metric of individual UV exposure for which the accuracy of exposure estimates is known.
+Exposure to ultraviolet radiation has long been recognized as the most important environmental risk factor for melanoma.
+Exposures in early childhood may be most important, and there is evidence that cumulative UV exposure and the time spent outdoors may increase melanoma risk.
+The following datasets have been developed to facilitate analysis of the link between potential UV exposure, melanoma, and other related diseases.

 This website is a service of the Surveillance Research Program, in NCI's Division of Cancer Control and Population Sciences.